Plaque on Micklegate Bar YO1 6JX

 York, by and large, remained loyal to the king and, as the city was key to the control of the North, it was an obvious Royalist stronghold for the Parliamentary army to neutralise with the help of the advancing Scots.
 Moving into position, the Fairfaxes drove the Royalist forces from Selby and were joined in Wetherby by the Scottish army commanded by the Earl of Leven.
 The combined forces marched north to besiege York, the Scots taking the western sector and the Parliamentarians the eastern.
 A bridge of boats was constructed across the River Ouse at Acaster Malbis so that the two armies could communicate.
 The Earl of Manchester, in whose army Oliver Cromwell was lieutenant general, also joined the siege, occupying the northern sector and building another bridge of boats at Poppleton again to aid communication.

 On 5 June, Fairfax raised a battery on what is now known as Lamel Hill, an area near the Retreat and the northern part of Walmgate Stray, to bombard the city defences.
-It was from this vantage point that they were able to make a breech in Clifford’s Tower, the site of two of the city’s guns.
+It was from this vantage point that they were able to make a breach in Clifford’s Tower, the site of two of the city’s guns.
 Soon after this, the besiegers captured the area outside Walmgate Bar and established another gun emplacement in St Lawrence’s churchyard about 45m from the bar.
 The Parliamentary forces then attacked the bar itself by mining underneath it, but Sir Thomas Glemham, the governor of the city, was made aware of what was happening and dug above them, pouring water over the besiegers.
 He also built a new earth wall across Walmgate to stop the Parliamentary soldiers making further progress.

 On 7 June the Scottish army under Lord Leven attacked the three Royalist gun emplacements on the south-west side of the city, capturing two of them.
 The following day, the Royalists set fire to the surrounding suburbs so that the besiegers were unable to shelter in the houses as they approached the city.
 However, Parliamentary forces close to Bootham Bar were able to douse the fires and get close to the city walls.
 For a week, hostilities ceased so that talks could take place but Royalist forces refused to agree to any terms of surrendering the city and the siege continued.
 Parleying over and without his superiors’ permission, Major-General Lawrence Crawford rashly tried to mine under St Mary’s Tower in the hope of breaching the walls at that point.
 The tower collapsed but, nevertheless, the besiegers were repulsed by the defenders within the walls and an attempt by Parliamentary forces to attack King’s Manor, the king’s headquarters in the North, also failed.